 Day 7 — Cinque Terre

 Take a short train ride to Monterosso al Mare, one of the five villages that make up the Cinque Terre, or “five lands.”
 Clinging to cliffs above the Mediterranean, these hamlets dazzle with clusters of pastel-hued homes overlooking harbors dotted with fishing skiffs.
-Embark on a more challenging hike along the trail that links the neighboring villages of Vernazza, Corniglia, Manarola, and Riomaggiore.
-Climb steep hillsides past terraced vineyards and olive groves, with stunning views of the coast.
+Depending on trail conditions, we will hike along the trail that links the neighboring villages of Vernazza, Corniglia, Manarola, and Riomaggiore, or enjoy a scenic train and boat ride from village to village.
+Take in the amazing scenery of steep hillsides past terraced vineyards and olive groves, with stunning views of the coast.
 (5–6 miles hiking, 5 hours) Hotel La Giada del Mesco (B,L)

 Day 8 — Cinque Terre